 “We must move away from the present ‘immune-centric-only’ view of autoimmune diseases,” Decio Eizirik, MD, PhD, study co-author and scientific director of the Indiana Biosciences Research Institute Diabetes Center, said in a press release.

-“Indeed, trying to understand these diseases focusing on the immune system only, and forgetting the target tissues, may be similar to attempting to fly a plane with only one win,” Eizirik said.
+“Indeed, trying to understand these diseases focusing on the immune system only, and forgetting the target tissues, may be similar to attempting to fly a plane with only one wing,” Eizirik said.

 The study reporting these findings, “Gene expression signatures of target tissues in type 1 diabetes, lupus erythematosus, multiple sclerosis, and rheumatoid arthritis,” was published in the journal Science Advances.